Blosberg/Nanopore_data_processing/README.md

 ---

-This pipeline proocesses nanopore date into reports, and aligned reads in bam or GRangeslist format.
+This pipeline proocesses nanopore date, aligns reads in bam and GRangeslist format, and profiles raw current data along regions of interest.

-Two forms of raw input are accepted, single base-called fastq files, and raw data directly output from the minION device.
-In the latter case, reads are typically binned into files of ~4000 reads each, and raw-current data is preserved; analysis of the raw current values is performed.
-Incorporation of this analysis is yet to be included in the final report (the contents of which are under continuing development).
+Generally, the pipeline is designed to work on raw data directly as it comes out of the minION device, although a branch for base-called reads is in progress.
+Reads are typically binned into "chunks" of ~4000 reads each, and analysis of the raw current values is performed in conjunction with alignment.
+A consolidated final report (the contents of which are under continuing development) is the ultimate goal.

-To run the program, first edit the config file `config.json`, as described below, and supply the Transcriptome file (with full path) against which you wish to compare the nanopore reads (if none is supplied, this section is simply skipped).
+To run the program, first edit the config file `config.json`, as described below, and supply a reference file (with full path) populated with regions of interest against which you wish to analyse the current of the reads (if none is supplied, this section is simply skipped).
 You must also provide  the genome location, genome version and path to input and output folders.

-The second step is to configure your executables.
+Before running the pipeline, you will need to configure your executables.
 The assumption here is that you will be using guix; if you are working from the MDC in Berlin then everything is already setup for this purpose --otherwise, you may have to adapt the following steps to your system.

 Navigate to the repository's subfolder `dev/guix` and create your environment from the manifest file that is provided using the following command: